Vyral/base-template/_drafts/the-latest-developments-from-our-spring-market.md

 {% include youtube.html %}

-Spring spelled success not only for sellers, but also buyers in this year’s market.
-Here’s our mid-May update.
+<center>Spring spelled success not only for sellers, but also buyers in this year’s market.
+Here’s our mid-May update.</center>

 We’re now into mid-May, which makes it time to recap our market’s performance this spring.